Last revised: February 19, 2021

 What he says regarding the flood story, then, is as follows:

 1. René Girard, There are numerous discussions of Satan by Girard.
-His recent book I See Satan Fall Like Lightning, as the title indicates, uses Satan as a central category of interpretation of the Gospel (see an excerpt of the opening to chapter 3, “Satan“).
+His recent book I See Satan Fall Like Lightning, as the title indicates, uses Satan as a central category of interpretation of the Gospel (see especially chapter 3, “Satan”).
 A recent compendium of those discussions appears in a shorter essay on “Satan” (see excerpts), included in The Girard Reader.
 Mark’s most crucial treatment of Satan comes in the “parable” of Satan casting out Satan (3:22-27; see Proper 5B).

 2. Robert Hamerton-Kelly, The Gospel and the Sacred, p.
 70. On p.
 110, he also notes the places that Mark uses the word for tempted (Gr: peirazontes): 1:13, 8:11, 10:2, 12:15.
 In the latter three places, it is Pharisees who are tempting Jesus.